Introduction

 - Document workflow, findings, and insights for portfolio projects

-CuriosityTech Story: Learners applied this project to regional real estate data, helping local agencies estimate property values more accurately and efficiently.
+CuriosityTech Story :- Learners applied this project to regional real estate data, helping local agencies estimate property values more accurately and efficiently.

 Conclusion